 This includes involvement with a BUFDG-led working group.
-HEFCE also maintain a dialogue with the Government and with the Student Loans Company in relation to counter fraud arrangements in the sector.
+HEFCE also maintains a dialogue with the Government and with the Student Loans Company in relation to counter-fraud arrangements in the sector.

 As part of this initiative BUFDG launched a fraud alert system for higher education institutions The fraud alert service will increase fraud awareness and help reduce losses to fraud by coordinating and sharing counter-fraud intelligence across the HE sector.

 Higher education institutions will still need to notify HEFCE of instances of significant frauds as part of the accountability requirements under the memorandum of assurance and accountability (that is, to report all frauds of £25,000, or higher, in value).